-Inform the parents and/or gain their consent for you to make this contact unless doing so would put call CADS on the professionals only phone line.
+Call CADS/ MASH on the professionals only phone line.
 This number can be found in the staffroom.
 Have a discussion with a Consultant Social Worker.
 A copy of the discussion with be securely emailed or posted to you.
 Follow the advice given by the Consultant social worker.